|Nutrition Facts (per serving)|

 Pour the onions and hot bacon grease over the greens; toss to coat the greens thoroughly.

-Add cooked diced bacon, crushed red pepper flakes, or Texas Pete, as desired.
+Add cooked diced bacon, crushed red pepper flakes, or Texas Pete hot sauce, as desired.